appuio/docs/faq.rst

 you can see the pvc/prometheus-data is the persistent volume claim that is mounted at "/prometheus" for the application prometheus.

-2. Deploy the helper container "busybox" (minimal container containing a shell - if you need special tools to fix the data (e.g. to recover a database) you should use another container image containing these tools), patch it not to exit and mount the volume at /mnt
+2. Deploy the helper container (e.g. "busybox", minimal container containing a shell) - if you need special tools to fix the data (e.g. to recover a database) you should use another container image containing these tools), patch it not to exit and mount the volume at /mnt
 ::

+  # create a new deployment with a "busybox" shell container
   oc new-app busybox
+  # patch the new deployment with a while-true-loop so the container keeps on running
   oc patch dc/busybox -p '{"spec":{"template":{"spec":{"containers":[{"name":"busybox","command":["sh"],"args":["-c","while [ 1 ]; do echo hello; sleep 1; done"]}]}}}}'
+  # mount the persistent volume claim into the container at /mnt
   oc volume dc/busybox --add -m /mnt -t pvc --claim-name prometheus-data
   # wait for the new deployment with the mount to roll out